Avikalp7/Golden-Shoe/README.md

 # Golden-Shoe
-Script for personal use to get instant results of leading contenders for European Golden Shoe.
+Python script for personal use to get instant results of leading contenders for European Golden Shoe.
+Updates occur daily at 05:00 CET.